evidentlyai/evidently/docs/book/evaluations/snapshots.md

 ws.add_test_suite(project.id, drift_checks)
 ```

 **Send a snapshot**.
 The `add_report` or `add_test_suite` methods generate snapshots automatically.
-If you already have a snapshot (e.g., a previously saved Report), you can load it to Python and add to your Project:
+If you already have a snapshot (e.g., a previously saved Report), you can load it to Python and add it to your Project:

 ```python
 ws.add_snapshot(project.id, snapshot.load("data_drift_snapshot.json"))
 ```

 {% hint style="info" %}
 **Snapshot size**.
-A single upload to Evidently Cloud should not exceed 50MB for free trial users or 500MB for Pro plan.
+A single upload to Evidently Cloud should not exceed 50MB for free users or 500MB for the Pro plan.
 This limitation applies to the size of the resulting JSON, not the dataset itself.
 For example, a data drift report for 50 columns and 10,000 rows of current and reference data results in a snapshot of approximately 1MB.
 (For 100 columns x 10,000 rows: ~ 3.5MB; for 100 columns x 100,000 rows: ~ 9MB).
 However, the size varies depending on the metrics or tests used.
 {% endhint %}

 ## Add timestamp